zacharlie/spatial-dbstack/README.md

 ### Docker vs k8s

 This stack is specifically designed to run on a Docker host with the docker compose system.
 For the vast majority of use cases involving spatial data at the organisational or regional level, this should be perfectly adequate.
-Unless you are a kubernetes expert, are using a managed service, or employ full time devops staff, simply run this system in docker and scale your service vertically.
+Unless you are a kubernetes expert, are using a managed service, or employ full time devops staff, simply run this system in docker and scale up your infrastructure.

 If you are deploying to k8s infrastructure, these configurations can be configured as k8s resources, and in most instances the reverse proxy can be canned to have access managed by the ingress controller.
 If that sounds confusing, book a consultation with an expert instead.